rolfenpp/operating_system/README.md

 # Minimal OS

-A simple bootloader + protected mode kernel written in x86 assembly and C.
+A bootloader + protected mode kernel written in x86 assembly and C.

 ## Features
 - Custom bootloader in real mode